SensoftInc/spidar-sdk/docs/glossary.rst

 ==============================

 Address of a URI including the protocol identifier.
 For example, "http://192.168.20.221:8080/api/nic" is the URL, "nic" is the URI.
+The SPIDAR SDK API is hosted on port 8080, so it must be included in the URL.